techyporcupine/nixos-config/readme.md

 ### Secure boot

 Secure boot on NixOS using Lanzaboote, it's not that hard!
 Start by running `nix-shell -p sbctl --command "sudo sbctl create-keys"` to generate your secure boot keys!
-Proceed to follow the [instructions](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md#part-2-enabling-secure-boot) from Lanzaboote
+Proceed to follow the [instructions](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md#part-2-enabling-secure-boot) from Lanzaboote.

 ### Disk Encryption